wp-plugins/updraftplus/readme.txt

 = Anything essential to know? =

-After you have set up UpdraftPlus, you must check that your backups are taking place successfully.
+After you have set up UpdraftPlus, you must check that your WordPress backups are taking place successfully.
 WordPress is a complex piece of software that runs in many situations.
 Don't wait until you need your backups before you find out that they never worked in the first place.
 Remember, there's no warranty and no guarantees - this is free software.

 = My enormous website is hosted by a dirt-cheap provider who starve my account of resources, and UpdraftPlus runs out of time!
 Help!
 Please make UpdraftPlus deal with this situation so that I can save two dollars! =

 UpdraftPlus supports resuming backup runs right from the beginning, so that it does not need to do everything in a single go; but this has limits.
-If your website is huge and your web hosting company gives your tiny resources on an over-loaded server, then your solution is to purchase better web hosting, or to hire me professionally.
-Otherwise, this is not considered a bug.
-UpdraftPlus is known to successfully back up websites that run into the gigabytes on web servers that are not resource-starved.
+If your website is huge and your web hosting company gives your tiny resources on an over-loaded server, then go into the "Expert settings" and reduce the size at which zip files are split (versions 1.6.53 onwards).
+UpdraftPlus is known to successfully back up websites that run into the multiple-gigabytes on web servers that are not resource-starved.

 = Will you support Windows Live SkyDrive? =